 “I’m not just this ivory tower kind of person who doesn’t have any connection to the real world, but rather I know what’s going on.”
 Roycroft says.
 “I’ve been involved with literally every major telecommunications issue in the last 28 years in one way or another and this experience feeds right into the classroom.”

-Professor Roycroft is very excited to be able to share his passion for ITS: “I think ITS is a great major and I certainly encourage students to consider what we offer.”Tags: Information and Telecommunication Systems, Ohio University, Scripps College
+Professor Roycroft is very excited to be able to share his passion for ITS: “I think ITS is a great major and I certainly encourage students to consider what we offer.”Tags: Information and Telecommunication Systems, McClure School, Ohio University, Policy, Scripps College